ssilverman/QNEthernet/README.md

 | `QNETHERNET_ENABLE_RAW_FRAME_SUPPORT`       | Enables raw frame support                                                    | [Raw Ethernet Frames](#raw-ethernet-frames)                                             |
 | `QNETHERNET_LWIP_MEMORY_IN_RAM1`            | Puts lwIP-declared memory into RAM1                                          | [Notes on RAM1 usage](#notes-on-ram1-usage)                                             |
 | `QNETHERNET_USE_ENTROPY_LIB`                | Uses _Entropy_ library instead of internal functions                         | [Entropy collection](#entropy-collection)                                               |

-These can either be configured as project build macros or by changing them in the _qnethernet_opts.h_ file.

 To enable a feature, set the associated macro to `1` or just define it.
 To disable a feature, either set the same macro to `0` or leave it undefined.